 Sticking with it

-Perhaps the toughest part of an exercise program is sticking with it.
-Healthy people often drop out of exercise programs, especially within the first 3 to 6 months of starting one.
+Perhaps the hardest part of an exercise program is sticking with it.
+Healthy people often drop out of exercise programs.
+This often happens within the first 3 to 6 months of starting one.

 One way to stay motivated is to join an exercise group at a local fitness center.
-The social aspect can provide an added attraction to working out.
-And fitness centers also offer personal trainers, who can help people stay motivated.
+The social aspect can be an added benefit to working out.
+And fitness centers also offer personal trainers.
+They can help you stay motivated.
 Working out with a friend is another good idea, particularly when working out at home.
-Some studies have shown that walking at home in the neighborhood turns out to more useful in the long run than working out at a fitness center, mainly because it is easier to stay near home than to travel to exercise.
+Some studies have shown that walking in your neighborhood is more useful over time than working out at a fitness center.
+That's because it's easier to exercise near home than it is to travel for a workout.

 People with cancer who are having treatment tend to stick with exercise at high rates.
 This may be because a cancer diagnosis can act as a wake-up call to not take your health for granted.
 Exercising and getting into good physical shape is an excellent way of taking charge of your overall health.
-Not only can it help you get through cancer treatment, but it can also sustain you throughout the rest of your life.
+Not only can it help you get through cancer treatment, it can also help you for the rest of your life.